 VNH's manager says that FRT has good ESG practices baked into its DNA, having been established by FPT, which is a governance leader in Vietnam.
-By providing healthcare services for its customers, it is well-aligned with SDG 3 - good health and well-being - and its latest initiative (launched in 2023) is vaccination centres, which will further support this goal.
+By providing healthcare services for its customers, it is well-aligned with SDG 3 (of the United Nations' sustainable development goals) - good health and well-being - and its latest initiative (launched in 2023) is vaccination centres, which will further support this goal.
 Vietnam's vaccination coverage is around 4% of the population.
 This is low compared to many other countries in the region (this typical ranges from 15% to 30%), indicating significant potential for improvement and a strong growth runway.